Lake Placid, New York

-Lake Placid is a village in the Adirondack Mountains in Essex County, New York, United States.
-In 2020, its population was 2,205.
+Lake Placid is a village in Essex County, New York, United States, within the Adirondack Mountains.
+Its population was 2,205 at the 2020 census.

-The village of Lake Placid is near the center of the town of North Elba, 50 mi southwest of Plattsburgh.
 Lake Placid became known internationally for hosting the 1932 and the 1980 Winter Olympics.
-Lake Placid has also hosted the 1972 and 2023 Winter World University Games as well as the 2000 Goodwill Winter Games.
+Lake Placid has also hosted the 1972 and 2023 Winter World University Games, as well as the 2000 Goodwill Winter Games.
+The village is near the center of the town of North Elba, 50 mi southwest of Plattsburgh.